 After a quick dip, you can go and visit the Jameos del Agua, a must-see in Lanzarote and very close to Haría.
 If you want to continue to explore the island’s natural enclaves, we recommend visiting Punta Mujeres or the amazing Cueva de los Verdes, around 15 minutes away by car.

-Shopping in Charco del Palo
+Our recommendations in Charco del Palo